 Use of Assessment Results: Instructor response from individual emails for requested materials was found to be effective.
 Individual emails will continue to be sent to each instructor from the Director of College Libraries and other library employees requesting materials for purchase.
 The library will also continue to order from the Outstanding Academic Titles from Choice magazine as needed.
 Interlibrary loans, processed during the year, will also be ordered, thus providing another source of materials selection.
-The library will evaluate these results and the methods by which we reach the instructors to determine if there is a more effective way to encourage teacher participation in the selection of the materials for the libraries and lab.
-The above chart provides the statistics of items added to the library collection during the 2019-2020 year.
-The following chart provides statistical information regarding services provided by the libraries, lab, and testin
+The library will evaluate these results and the methods by which we reach the instructors to determine if there is a more effective way to encourage teacher participation in the selection of the materials for the libraries.
+The above chart provides the statistics of items added to the library collection during the 2020-2021 year.
+The following chart provides statistical information regarding services provided by the libraries and testing.

-The Libraries, Learning Lab, and Testing Centers provided the following services in 2019-2020 to faculty and students.
+The Libraries and Testing Centers provided the following services in 2020-2021 to faculty and students.

-Totals for Individual Campuses 2019-2020 Johnston Library 2019-2020 Forrest County 2019-2020 Hancock Center 2019-2020 Totals for All 2019-2020

-Total # of Library/ Learning Lab

-Orientations 46 62 16 124

-Total # of Students who attend Library/Learning

-Lab Orientations 1,018 1,203 215 2,436

-Total # of Classes in Library 118 20 86 224

-Total # of

-Classroom/Collaboration Room Usage 78 110 188

-Total # of Classes in Lab 190 190

-Total # Laptop or Computer Usage in

-Library 1,416 12 6,152 7,580

-Total # Door counts 59,390 52,028 13,065 124,483

-Total # Online Tests 8,954 10,011 1,505 20,470
+Totals for Individual Campuses 2020-2021 Johnston Library 2020-2021 Forrest County 2020-2021 Hancock Center 2020-2021 Totals for All 2020-2021 Total # of Library Orientations 51 17 3 71 Total # of Students who attend Library Orientations 980 335 7 1,322 Total # of Classes in Library 21 0 66 87 Total # of Classroom/Collaboration Room Usage 210 17 227 Total # Door Count 24,620 8,737 8,704 42,061 Total # Online Tests 7,009 10,263 1,314 18,586

 At least 70% of students participating in an annual campus climate survey will indicate they are satisfied with the services provided by various offices on campus.
 Admissions Office